 As with many dramatic photographs, Carter came under criticism for this shot.
 The St. Petersburg Times in Florida wrote: “The man adjusting his lens to take just the right frame of her suffering, might just as well be a predator, another vulture on the scene”.

 The attitude that public opinion condemned was not only that of taking the picture instead of chasing the vulture immediately away but also the fact that he did not help the girl afterward –as Carter explained later- leaving her in such a weak condition to continue the march by her self towards the feeding center.

 However, Carter was working in a time when photojournalists were told not to touch famine victims for fear of spreading disease.
 Carter estimated that there were twenty people per hour dying at the food center.
 The child was not unique.
-Regardless, Carter often expressed regret that he had not done anything to help the girl, even though there was not much that he could have done, in all actuality.
+Regardless, Carter often expressed regret that he had not done anything to help the girl, even though there was not much that he could have done.